 Benefits of Vinyl Liner Pools vs. Concrete and Fiberglass

 There are several benefits to consider when looking at a vinyl liner pool, but concrete and fiberglass are also worth considering.
 We’ll look at the various benefits of each option and how long you can expect them to last.
 For a complete comparison, read my guide on concrete vs. vinyl vs. fiberglass pools.

 Vinyl Liner Pools

 Vinyl liner pools are less expensive than concrete or fiberglass options, but the maintenance and upkeep in the long term are different.
-Vinyl liner pools have a bit of flex to them that keeps them from cracking as a concrete pool would, and you’ll never have to resurface them like you would for a fiberglass pool.
+Vinyl liner pools have a bit of flex that keeps them from cracking as a concrete pool would, and you’ll never have to resurface them like you would for a fiberglass pool.

 If you’re looking for a budget-friendly pool option with low maintenance, a vinyl liner is the cheaper option that is also the quickest to install.
 It used to be that a vinyl liner pool had a limited number of color options available, but now you can get other colors and patterns that add a finished and sophisticated touch to your pool area.
-In the future, you can also replace the vinyl liner to change the look of your pool, or refresh it, so it looks new again.
+In the future, you can also replace the vinyl liner to change the look of your pool or refresh it so it looks new again.

 Maintaining this type of pool is also relatively easy and only requires basic cleaning and pool chemicals common with outdoor pools.
 Other features you can add to an inground vinyl liner pool include items like a spa, multiple jets, waterfalls, heaters, and various lighting effects.